Find Grad Schools

 4 Yearly Graduations

 The 3rd most popular school in the country for toxicology majors who are seeking their master's degree is Texas Southern University.
+Roughly 7,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,941 per year, while in-state graduate students, on average, pay $6,858 per year.
 During the most recent year for which we have data, 4 people received their master's degree in toxicology from TSU.
-Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.
+About 33% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 #4